ukantjadia/Projects/README.md

 ### 1. Heart Disease Classification with ECG

-- **Description**: Classifcation of 5 major types of disease/disorder from ECG dataset of PTB-XL ECG dataset(21K+ sample from 18K+ patients)
+- **Description**: Classification of 5 major types of disease/disorder from ECG dataset of PTB-XL ECG dataset(21K+ sample from 18K+ patients)
-- **Tech/Language**: wfdb, Tensorflow, keras, classification algorithm, Python Docker, Shell
+- **Tech/Language**: wfdb, Tensorflow, Keras, classification algorithm, Python Docker, Shell
 - **Links**: <https://github.com/ukantjadia/Heart-Disease-Classification-with-Electrocardiogram>

 ### 2. Blooms Taxonomy Level Detection

-- **Description**: Developed a MLOps project using flask, NLP-aug, MlFlow, Pipeline.
-Effortless classifies questions in Blooms taxonomy level with 90%accuracy, thanks to NLP-Aug.
-Created a Docker image and pushed to Docker Hub.
+- **Description**: Developed a MLOps project using Flask, NLP-aug, MlFlow, and Pipeline.
+Effortless classifies questions in Bloom's taxonomy level with 90%accuracy, thanks to NLP-Aug.
+Created a Docker image and pushed it to Docker Hub.
 Added prediction API for utilization purposes for HEIs following OBE.
-- **Tech/Language**: NLP-aug, MLOps, Docker, Oops, Python,Docker
+- **Tech/Language**: NLP-aug, MLOps, Docker, Oops, Python, Docker
 - **Links**: <https://github.com/ukantjadia/Boolm-s-Level-Detection-A-MLOPS-Project>

 ### 3. Wine Quality Prediction - A MLOps Project

 - **Description**: The main focus of this project is to practice the stages and workflow of MLOps, dividing the project into 6 different stages,  each stage contains its entity, configuration, and component each of which can be directly modified from the corresponding yaml files.
 In the end, used the docker and aws EC2 for the deployment of the model with Flask API.
-- **Tech/Language**: MLFlow, MLOps, Docker, Oops, Python,Docker,Shell
+- **Tech/Language**: MLFlow, MLOps, Docker, Oops, Python, Docker, Shell
 - **Links**: <https://github.com/ukantjadia/MLOPS-Wine-Quality-Prediction/>

 ### 4. COVID-19 EDA